BBillot/hypothalamus_seg/README.md

 See how to use the FreeSurfer version [here](https://surfer.nmr.mgh.harvard.edu/fswiki/HypothalamicSubunits).

 \
-This repository enables automated segmentation of the hypothalamus and its associated subunits in T1-weighted scans of approximatively 1mm isotropic resolution. \
+This repository enables automated segmentation of the hypothalamus and its associated subunits in **T1-weighted scans of approximatively 1mm isotropic resolution**. \
-The presented tool is based on a convolutional neural network, which allows to retrieve segmentations in a very short processing time (around 10 seconds with a CPU, less than a second with a GPU). \
+The presented tool is based on a convolutional neural network, which outputs segmentations in a very short processing time (around 10 seconds with a CPU, less than a second with a GPU). \
-The segmentation model was trained by applying aggressive data augmentation, which makes it robust against variability in acquisition parameters (sequence, platform, head positioning), and in anatomy (e.g. atrophy patterns linked to ageing or different pathologies).
+The network was trained by applying aggressive data augmentation, which makes it robust against variability in acquisition parameters (sequence, platform, head positioning), and in anatomy (e.g. atrophy patterns linked to ageing or different pathologies).